BenjaminLaschkar/range_trainer_poker/README.md

 # USE THE TRAINER
 ![image](https://github.com/user-attachments/assets/80218486-2720-43da-a0c8-eb8b29a4c569)
-Position will vary (for now you have in the trainer LJ / HJ / CO / BU / SB only for 40BB deep)
+Position will vary (for now you have in the trainer LJ / HJ / CO / BU / SB only for 40BB deep) When you train the choice you written in the label will appear and you have to select the right answer.
+There is a score and after 3 errors it reset.

 # USE THE TRAINER FOR YOUR OWN RANGE
 Currently you need to change a bit of code to add your own range to the trainer, it will come in further version.